-These trips offer the same benefits to a traditional road trip but provide the opportunity to truly embrace nature and all the beautiful features it encompasses.
+These trips offer the same benefits as a traditional road trip but provide the opportunity to truly embrace nature and all the beautiful features it encompasses.
 The only requirement for an off-road destination is having a fully equipped four-wheel drive like an SUV, CUV, or truck to navigate around the terrains easily.
 Vehicles like the ever-popular Jeep Wrangler or other off-road vehicles are also a great option to ensure you can make the most of your off-road adventures.

-To help you get started planning your off-road trip, we gathered a list of some of the greatest off-road destination trips you should check out before the summer ends!
+To help you get started planning your off-road trip, we gathered a list of some of the most incredible off-road destinations that you can check out before the summer ends!

 Get ready for some dirt, gravel and plenty of memories.

-Covering over 138 miles from Bullhead City, Arizona, to Newberry Springs, California, the whole trail that makes up the Mojave road can take anywhere between 2-4 days to get through all the way.
+Covering over 138 miles from Bullhead City, Arizona, to Newberry Springs, California, the whole trail that makes up the Mojave road can take anywhere between 2-4 days to get through.

-You’ll get to pass by so many historical landmarks along this journey as the trail was once used by Native Americans and eventually, Spanish explorers, European colonizers, and the U.S. Army used it for their trade routes.
+You’ll get to pass by many historical landmarks along this journey as the trail was once used by Native Americans, and eventually Spanish explorers, European colonizers, and the U.S. Army used it for their trade routes.
 You may even see a snake or two!

-Such landmarks on the way the Colorado River, Joshua Tree Forest, Rock Spring, Soda Lake, and Government Monument.
+Other sites include beautiful landmarks like the Colorado River, Joshua Tree Forest, Rock Spring, Soda Lake, and Government Monument.

-The Washington Backcountry Discovery Route may be long but don’t get intimidated.
+The Washington Backcountry Discovery Route may be long, but that doesn’t mean you should be intimidated.
 This 575-mile route explores the Cascade Mountains that begins in Stevenson, WA and ends at the Canadian border.

-This trail may even have the most diverse terrains on this list with the lush temperate rainforest of the Cascade Mountains and even the arid high desert of Eastern Washington.
+This trail may even have the most diverse terrains on this list, with the lush temperate rainforest of the Cascade Mountains and even the high desert of Eastern Washington.

 Here’s a fun one you won’t need an SUV for!

 In fact, if you know how to drive a motorcycle, give this a try.
-It’s a 750-mile odyssey that will take you from just north of Arizona’s border with Mexico all the way up to its border with Utah.
+The Arizona Backcountry Discovery Route is a 750-mile odyssey that will take you from just north of Arizona’s border with Mexico all the way up to its border with Utah.

-The whole trail will put you face to face with numerous historic sites, deep sand, Saguaro cacti, and more dessert than a Mad Max movie.
+The whole trail will put you face to face with numerous historic sites, giant Saguaro cacti, and more dessert views than a Mad Max movie.
 You can even extend your trip slightly and visit the Saguaro National Park for even more scenic views.
-Just be sure to purchase a riding and camping permit prior to going on this off-road destination trip.
+Just be sure to purchase a riding and camping permit before going on this off-road destination trip!